-For the period from November 3, 2020 (date of inception) to March 31, 2022 our activities consisted of formation and preparation for the public offering and, subsequent to completion of the public offering on January 14, 2021, identifying and completing a suitable Initial Business Combination.
-As such, we had no operations or significant operating expenses until after the completion of the public offering in January 2021.
+For the period from November 3, 2020 (date of inception) to June 30, 2022 our activities consisted of formation and preparation for the public offering and, subsequent to completion of the public offering on January 14, 2021, identifying and completing a suitable Initial Business Combination.
+As such, we had no operations or significant operating expenses until after the completion of the Public Offering in January 2021.

-Our normal operating costs since January 14, 2021 include costs associated with our search for an Initial Business Combination (see below), costs associated with our governance and public reporting (see below), and a charge of \$25,000 per month from our Sponsor for administrative services for an aggregate of \$75,000 and \$63,000, respectively, for the three months ended March 31, 2022 and 2021.
-Costs associated with our governance and public reporting have increased since the Public Offering and were approximately \$116,000 and \$84,000, respectively, for the three months ended March 31, 2022 and 2021.
-General and administrative costs also include approximately \$-0- and \$72,000, respectively, of professional and consulting fees in the three months ended March 31, 2022 and 2021, respectively, associated with our review of business combination candidates.
+Our normal operating costs since January 14, 2021 include costs associated with our search for an Initial Business Combination (see below), costs associated with our governance and public reporting (see below), and a charge of \$25,000 per month from our Sponsor for administrative services for an aggregate of \$75,000 for each of the three months ended June 30, 2022 and 2021 and \$150,000 and \$138,000, respectively, for the six months ended June 30, 2022 and 2021.
+Costs associated with our governance and public reporting have increased since the Public Offering and were approximately \$91,000 and \$185,000, respectively, for the three and six months ended June 30, 2022 and approximately \$109,000 and \$226,000, respectively, for the three and six months ended June 30, 2021.
+General and administrative costs also include approximately \$144,000 and \$144,000, respectively, of professional and consulting fees in the three and six months ended June 30, 2022 and approximately \$1,892,000 and \$1,963,000, respectively, in the three and six months ended June 30, 2021, respectively, associated with our review of Business Combination candidates.

-As we identify Initial Business Combination candidates, our costs are expected to increase significantly in connection with investigating potential Initial Business Combination candidates, as well as additional professional, due diligence and consulting fees and travel costs that will be required and professional and other costs associated with negotiating and executing a definitive agreement and related agreements and related required public reporting and governance matters.
+As we identify and evaluate Initial Business Combination candidates, our costs are expected to increase significantly in connection with investigating potential Initial Business Combination candidates, as well as additional professional, due diligence and consulting fees and travel costs that will be required and professional and other costs associated with negotiating and executing a definitive agreement and related agreements and related required public reporting and governance matters.

-Income taxes were \$-0- and \$-0-, respectively, for the three months ended March 31, 2022 and 2021 because we are an exempt Cayman Islands company and are not subject to income tax in the United States or in the Cayman Islands.
-We did not withdraw any interest from the Trust Account in the three months ended March 31, 2022.
+Income taxes were \$-0- and \$-0-, respectively, for the three and six months ended June 30, 2022 and 2021 because we are a Cayman Islands exempted company and are not subject to income tax in the United States or in the Cayman Islands.
+We did not withdraw any interest from the Trust Account in the three and six months ended June 30, 2022.

 As discussed further in Note 6 to the condensed financial statements, the Company accounts for its outstanding public and private warrants as components as derivative liabilities in the accompanying unaudited condensed financial statements.
 As a result, the Company is required to measure the fair value of the public and private warrants at the end of each reporting period and recognize changes in the fair value from the prior period in the Company's operating results for each current period.
-The statement of operations for the three months ended March 31, 2022 and 2021 reflects other income from change in fair value of the warrant liability of approximately \$6,849,000 and \$5,604,000 and charges to other expense aggregating approximately \$-0- and \$800,000, respectively, for warrant liability issuance costs.
+The condensed statements of operations for the three and six months ended June 30, 2022 reflects other income from change in fair value of the warrant liability of approximately \$3,269,000 and \$10,188,000 respectively, and approximately \$156,000 and \$5,760,000, respectively, for the three and six months ended June 30, 2021.
+Other income (expense) also include charges to other expense in the three and six months ended June 30, 2021 aggregating approximately \$-0- and \$800,000, respectively, for warrant liability issuance costs.